gilcn/BEPs/BEP12.md

 # BEP12: Introduce Customized Scripts and Transfer Memo Validation
 ## Summary
-This BEP describes a new feature that enables addresses to customize scripts, and introduces the a validation script for transfer transaction memo.
+This BEP describes a new feature that enables addresses to customize scripts, and introduces a validation script for transfer transaction memo.

 ## Abstract
 In some circumstances, users may want to specify some additional functions or/and validations on some transactions.